An Irish recipe for sure, I’ve turned Spotted Dog Irish Soda Bread into Spotted Dog Scones. Try this scone recipe for St. Patrick’s Day breakfast!

 Spotted Dog Scones Prep

-…then they’re combined and mixed WITH YOUR HAND.
-Rachel suggests moving your hand through the mixture, fingers spread like a rake.
-Follow suit, and it will work perfectly.
+Then they’re combined and mixed WITH YOUR HAND.
+Move your hand through the mixture, fingers spread like a rake.
 The reasoning behind this is if the dough is overworked then it will turn out a tougher result.
 Gentle hand mixing is best.
+No kneading is necessary.
+The dough will be wet and sticky.
 It’s quite messy, but it works well.

 How to Make Scones